They recommend medical attention for symptoms of cerebral infarction

 “Older adults, especially those over 65, are the most likely to suffer a stroke.
 In addition, their chances of recovering successfully are even lower, due to the fact that they frequently have other diseases that can complicate their state of health, ”said Dr. Dulce María Bonifacio Delgadillo, Subspecialist in Neuroradiology and Endovascular Neurological Therapy.
 Following this same line, suffering from high blood pressure, diabetes, having heart disease, obesity, hypercholesterolemia, or having a history of cerebral infarction in the family, are factors that can increase the risk.

-On the other hand, the sequelae of a cerebral infarction can vary, from mild to severe, and can include: paralysis of the half of the body, problems with reasoning, speech, vision problems, motor coordination problems and even incontinence.
+On the other hand, the sequelae of a cerebral infarction can vary, from mild to severe, and can include: paralysis of the half of the body, reasoning problems, speech, vision problems, motor coordination problems and even incontinence.
 Furthermore, after a first episode, between 6 and 12% of patients present a second event in the first year and up to 30% are affected by a second episode during the next five years.

 In Mexico, until before the pandemic, stroke was the leading cause of disability in older adults and ranked fifth in mortality, with approximately 170,000 cases registered per year.
 These data are alarming since 80% of strokes are preventable through lifestyle changes such as exercising, eating a balanced diet, not smoking, avoiding a sedentary life and moderate alcohol consumption.

 Currently, Mexico has a network of public and private hospitals trained for the care of cerebral infarction.
 Through 911 you can request information on the instances closest to the patient, with trained personnel and with the resources to care for the disease.
-They must have physicians with experience in the diagnosis and treatment of the condition, essential means to carry out brain imaging studies (computed tomography or magnetic resonance imaging), necessary auxiliary equipment, treatment and the existence of an institutional plan to carry out an evaluation. initial.
+They must have doctors with experience in the diagnosis and treatment of the condition, essential means for carrying out brain imaging studies (CT or MRI), necessary auxiliary equipment, treatment and the existence of an institutional plan to carry out an evaluation. initial.
 Another option to find out the hospitals closest to the patient is through the infrtocerebral.lat website, which operates throughout the Mexican Republic using a GPS system and details the address of each of them; as well as the sector to which they belong.

 Today more than ever, in the midst of the health crisis, the timely diagnosis of cerebral infarction is vital, since as a result of the pandemic an increase was detected in the number of people with cerebral infarction who do not go to hospitals. it is necessary to emphasize that cerebral infarction does not stay at home.